tnissen375/toni.corteza/README.md

 #### Setup server with ansible and vault

 In this example i use my windows machine with the linux subsystem as `ansible installer machine` which is responsible for deploy all online servers.
-This ansible role is tested to work with ubuntu 20 so i would advice not to use any version below.
+This ansible role is tested to work with ubuntu 20 (root user) so i would advice not to use any version below.
 There may be issues.
 You dont have to use WSL.
 You can use any ubuntu 20 cloud server too.
 I would recommend 4GB memory.

 ```bash
 apt update